DataBiosphere/jade-data-repo/README.md

 If you are making code changes, run:
 `./scripts/run check`

-See [started guide](docs/jade-getting-started.md) for information on running connected and integraiton tests.
+See [started guide](docs/jade-getting-started.md) for information on running connected and integration tests.

 ### Run TDR locally